-If granted an excess animal permit, you will need to pay a fee, and the permit will need to renewed each year.
+If granted an excess animal permit, you will need to pay a fee and, in most cases, the permit will need to renewed each year.
 All animals covered by the permit will need to be registered.

 Planning permits and dog breeding